Decision making tools from sociocracy in this article

 Next time you sit in a meeting with more than 8 people, identify one agenda item that could be dealt with by a group of 4.
 Suggest a way to form the group members, decide how they are going to get input (and from whom) and suggest a schedule of presenting ideas — getting feedback — announcing decision that feels safe to your group.
 If you want an even better result, make sure the group is also clear on which channels they want feedback.

-If your organization truly does not allow for smaller groups to make decisions, here is a compromise (and this is merely a compromise, not a both-and solution): ask for a group to work out a proposal (using the same cycles of feedback etc) and to bring it to the large group for a decision.
-If this goes well a few times (especially with consent as a decision-making method!), you might be able to train your organization to trust small groups and to hand over decision-making power to small groups.
+If your organization truly does not allow for smaller groups to make decisions, here is a compromise (and this is merely a compromise, not a both-and solution).
+Ask for a group to work out a proposal (using the same cycles of feedback etc) and to bring it to the large group for a decision.
+If this goes well a few times (especially with consent as a decision-making method!), you might be able to train your organization to trust small groups.
+Then you can hand over decision-making power to small groups more and more.

 In those systems, everyone loses.
 A consensus-run group will wear out as people will lose their drive to bring another idea forward just so it can be shot down.
 Majority vote can very easily miss out on great ideas from the minority and disengage up 49% of the people, and even more opportunity is missed in systems of hidden dominance and blunt autocracy.

 How can we make a decision so that everyone can have a say without the disadvantages of consensus decision-making?
-The solution from sociocracy is consent decision-making.
+Consent decision-making is the solution from sociocracy.

 Consent is defined by “no objection”.
 Not having an objection is slightly different from agreeing.
 We refer to that extra space as the range of tolerance.
 We don’t have to find the overlap of our preferences in order to make a decision.
 Instead, we seek the overlap of our ranges of tolerances which gives us much more to work with.
 (Side note: some use consensus like consent.
 In that case there is no issue as long as that is done by everyone consistently.)